 Additional –

 This position will require good analytical & communication skills and email writing skills.
 Hands on experience with advanced excel, Power BI, MS Word, and PPT would be preferred.
 This is an In-office position, temporary WFH for a day or so in a week is permitted based on circumstantial requirements, at the sole discretion of the Manager.

+Location: New Delhi